Grant awarded to YWCA Central Carolinas

-The Foundation is pleased to again support the YMCA Central Carolina's Women in Transition program.
+The Foundation is pleased to again support the YWCA Central Carolina’s Women in Transition program.

 YWCA Central Carolinas has been an important part of the Charlotte community since 1902, investing in the lives of women, children and families and working toward racial justice for all.
 Women In Transition (WIT) s the primary comprehensive transitional housing program in the greater Charlotte area serving single women who have suffered homelessness.
 They can house up to 66 women at a time on their Park Road campus, where participants receive case management services, have access to their fitness center, educational workshops and social activities.
 Women can participate for up to 18 months while they gain the skills and resources necessary to attain and maintain permanent long-term housing.
 Last year, 83% of women who participated for four months or longer exited the program into permanent housing, successfully moving from a situation of instability to one of security.